Start Your Own Business

 The Local Enterprise Offices (LEOs) are funded by the Department of the Environment, Community and Local Government.
 There are 31 LEOs across the country and they provide advice, information and support for entrepreneurs and people interested in starting up a new business or growing an existing business.
 Full details on their training programmes, start your own business courses, mentoring and financial supports as well as comprehensive information on business supports are available on their website.

-The LEOs also manage an Online Support Guide for SMEs & Start Ups which outlines the range of Government supports that are available for the sector.
+The LEOs also manage an Online Support Tool for SMEs and start ups which outlines the range of Government supports that are available for the sector.

 Office Hours is a mentoring service for new businesses and entrepreneurs that is managed through a free online scheduling tool.
 Successful business people share their experience and offer advice to start-ups and entrepreneurs on a voluntary basis.
 If you’re an entrepreneur looking for advice, view the mentor profiles online and book a session with one that best suits your needs.